 The tradition of growing poinsettias for Christmas began in Mexico, but it eventually spread throughout the United States.
 The flowers are large and leafy, and their star-like shape and red hue were said to symbolize the Star of Bethlehem and the blood of crucifixion, respectively.
 That’s pretty hardcore.

 Another Christmas plant is the Christmas cactus, with the unfortunate scientific name of Schlumbergera truncata.
 This is another Latin American plant that’s become ubiquitous in the United States.
-In a somewhat disappointing twist, the plant was actually discovered in Brazil, cultivated by a prolific plant-breeding corporation, and introduced to the market in the 1970s with no Christmas connection to be found but the red and green color.
+In a somewhat disappointing twist, the plant was actually discovered in Brazil, cultivated by a prolific plant-breeding corporation, and introduced to the market in the 1970s.
+Historically, there is no Christmas connection besides the red and green color.

 Care For Your Plants

 No matter what your plant is, you should take good care of it.
 Fertilizer and nutrients are very unnecessary, so just water them regularly and keep them in a well-lit area.
 I have a bay window where the light scatters very evenly, and plants grow incredibly well indoors there.
 See if you have a similar spot in your home.

 A trick that works for a lot of flowering plants is to taper off their water supply as they start to bloom.
 The blooms will grow a little faster and bigger.
 I prefer to hold off watering until just when the leaves begin to stiffen or droop.
 Then, I water the plant relatively deeply before holding off again.
 Be careful not to allow the leaves to dry, though.
 Finally, be careful that the flowers have enough water, because once they wilt, there’s no coming back.